 By Larry W•

 I absolutely loved this course.
 It was more challenging than most Coursera Courses, and I had to dedicate more time and focus intently while in it.
-I learned a great deal however, and have already been able to apply some of what I learned to real world situations.
-It was more in depth than Contract Law 1 at my University.
-I think it could be well complimented if only Yale offered a Moot Court through Coursera as well.
+I learned a great deal, however, and have already been able to apply some of what I learned to real-world situations.
+It was more in-depth than Contract Law 1 at my University.
+I think it could be well complimented if Yale offered a Moot Court through Coursera as well.

 By Chuck B•